Upward view of buildings with intricate mashrabiya designs against a clear blue sky.

 The Mashrabiya says: “I exist, but you will not see me.”

 From a pragmatic point of view, both elements offer timeless design intelligence.
-If reinterpreted today using CNC joinery or laser-cut steel, they could offer a new typology for climate-responsive façades — merging vernacular wisdom with contemporary sustainability.
+Reinterpreted today through CNC joinery or laser-cut metal, they offer a new typology for climate-responsive façades — merging vernacular wisdom with contemporary sustainability.
+INJ Architects applied exactly this principle in the Indonesian Consulate in Jeddah, where a parametric façade derived from Batik patterns reinterprets the mashrabiya screen for a modern diplomatic building.
+The office’s wider approach to climate-driven design is set out on its Sustainability page.

-Here is a comparative table to summarize key aspects:
+Here is a comparative table summarizing the key aspects:

 AttributeRoshan (Hijaz)Mashrabiya (Mashriq)